 The dreaded performance review—an annual ritual that unifies employees and managers alike in their mutual dislike for a necessary evil.
 And the worst part?
-After the time, energy, and effort spent by employees and management, very few feel the process was worth their while.
+After the challenges of performance management absorb the time, energy, and effort spent by employees and management, very few feel the process was worth their while.

 To be honest, in large part, performance reviews are a broken system, dating back to the industrial revolution, when employees were seen as replaceable parts in a machine, not knowledge workers who innovate a company.
 GE, the original champion of performance reviews and forced rankings, recently announced they are abandoning the process because it hurts performance.